 Need a Laptop?

 BMCC is providing laptops (Chromebooks) to students experiencing distance learning challenges due to lack of a computer.
 Please check your BMCC email to learn more and get one!
-If you cannot find any information about the laptops in your BMCC email, please fill out this form and we will forward your information to the BMCC administration.
+If you have not received the email, please the Student Affairs department at firstname.lastname@example.org.

 The latest news on the coronavirus is available at the Center for Disease Control website.